 - Cost savings from switching to our solution versus expensive per-minute pricing of existing solutions

-By understanding this customer value, we developed GoToMeeting’s unique $49 “All You Can Meet” flat-rate pricing (an industry-leading innovation at the time).
-Because the product was SaaS, we had the flexibility to price our product different from the competition and create a unique product in the market.
+We developed GoToMeeting’s unique $49 “All You Can Meet” flat-rate pricing (an industry-leading innovation at the time).
+Because the product was SaaS, we had the flexibility to price our product differently from the competition and create a unique product in the market.
 In a sense, we made pricing a part of the product.
 It became a differentiating feature that marketing promoted heavily.”

 Another example: Marketing author Bob Bly uses the 10x strategy in pricing his books and other information products according to customer value.
 He argues that your products should provide yours with 10x the value of its price.

 If Bly releases an eBook about becoming a better public speaker, he will describe the return on investment to the customer using the value-based strategy.
 Let’s assume the book costs $20.
 Bly will explain that if the reader can apply even a few of the book’s tips to become a more effective public speaker, this could lead to more speaking opportunities.
 Just one possibility will be worth many times the book’s price.
 If the reader uses a tip or two to become more persuasive in meetings at work, the benefits to that person’s career will be worth far more than $20.